gennaro-tedesco/gh-s/README.md

   <a href="#Feedback">Feedback</a>
 </h3>

 Search GitHub repositories interactively from the command line.
-Select from prompt and open in the browser!
+Start the prompt, browse the results and open in the browser!
 What was the name of that repository?
 But I remember it is written in Go and contains "awesome" in the description...

+...well say no more:
 ```
 gh s -l go -d awesome
 ```